-- 1Talk to him.Your first move should always be to communicate.
+- 1Your first move should always be to communicate.
 It is possible that he's not aware that he's smothering you, so tell him about it.
 Explain to him that his love is suffocating and it's not healthy for you or him anymore.
 If he needs more information, give him examples of when he shows signs of obsessiveness and give him the opportunity to explain why he does that.
-(There might be a good explanation in there somewhere.)Advertisement
+(There might be a good explanation in there somewhere.)Talk to him.Advertisement

-- 2Find out the roots before you give up on finding a cure.Obsessive behavior could be caused by a lot of factors, such as abandonment issues, low self-esteem, growing up in a non-affectionate environment, with someone who has a superiority complex, etc. After you've figured out why he acts the way he does, try to address the problem.
-Sometimes, people who are obsessive just need to be reassured that they are loved and that nothing is going to change that.Advertisement
+- 2Obsessive behavior could be caused by a lot of factors, such as abandonment issues, low self-esteem, growing up in a non-affectionate environment, with someone who has a superiority complex, etc. After you've figured out why he acts the way he does, try to address the problem.
+Sometimes, people who are obsessive just need to be reassured that they are loved and that nothing is going to change that.Find out the roots before you give up on finding a cure.Advertisement

 When Do You Give Up On An Obsessive Relationship?